-According to the Queen Mary, University of London and White & Case's 2015 International Arbitration Survey, HKIAC is the third most preferred and used arbitral institution worldwide and the most favoured arbitral institution outside of Europe.
-Having received Global Arbitration Review's innovation award of 2014, HKIAC is constantly at the forefront of innovative arbitration practice
+According to the Queen Mary, University of London and White & Case's 2021 International Arbitration Survey, HKIAC is the third most preferred and used arbitral institution worldwide.
+Having received Global Arbitration Review's Best Innovation by an Individual or Organisation award in 2014 and 2021, HKIAC is constantly at the forefront of innovative arbitration practice.

 HKIAC was established in 1985 by a group of leading businesspeople and professionals in an effort to meet the growing need for dispute resolution services in Asia.
 So that the HKIAC could be set up initially, the Hong Kong business community and the Hong Kong Government provided funding to the HKIAC.
 Today, the HKIAC is financially self-sufficient, and completely free and independent from any type of influence or control.